 The islands of Cape Lookout National Seashore are reachable only by boat.
 While many visitors take a ferry, most paddlers and sailors prefer to take their own boats across to the islands.

 Navigating the shallow waters of the sounds is a challenge.
 The average depth in the channel is about 5 feet, with the surrounding water averaging under 3 feet and filled with shoals.
 Tidal changes can make an area impassable at low tide.
 Knowing how to "read the water" as well as a chart is essential to safe boating.
-Here it is not a matter of "if" you'll go aground but more "when" and how hard.
+At Cape Lookout, it is not a matter of "if" you'll go aground but more "when" and how hard.

-Tide height: 2-4 feet
+Tide Height: 2-4 feet